lim-yong-jae/torch_gpu/README.md

 ## How to use CUDA, cuDNN in torch
 In pytorch docs, there are "torch.backends" and "torch.cuda" class.
 ### torch.backends
 torch.backends controls the behavior of various backends that PyTorch supports.
-In that class, there are "torch.backends.cuda", "torch.backends.cudnn".
+In that class, there are "torch.backends.cuda", "torch.backends.cudnn" and so on.
 * torch.backends.cuda
+  By using that class, we can check torch is built on cuda, or control whether TensorFloat-32 tensor cores may be used in matrix multiplications on Ampere or newer GPUs, and so on.
 * torch.backends.cudnn
+  By using that class, we can check cuDNN version and, control whether cuDNN is enabled, and so on.

 ### torch.cuda
 This package adds support for CUDA tensor types, that implement the same function as CPU tensors, but they utilize GPUs for computation.